foudfou/ptp/doc/development.md

 - Naming: from most generic to most specific; name then verb.
 So things, and especially functions, are easily sorted.

+### Macros

+We make extensive use of macros to generate utility structures.
+See [src/utils](src/utils).

+One way to debug them is to replace the generation code with the generated one:

+    gcc -E -P -Isrc -Isrc/utils -Ibuild/src/net/kad/.full src/net/iobuf.h > /tmp/iobug.h

 ### Practices

 - Favor stack allocation to heap allocation.